MarkApitan/MarkApitan/README.md

 ## What I'm Currently Working On:
 - [100 Days of Code](https://github.com/MarkApitan/100-Days-of-Code-Phyton)

-  An online Python course by Angela Yu that focuses on mastering Python by building 100 projects in 100 days.
+  This repository is a compilation of all the programs I made while taking the 100 Days of Code online Python course by Angela Yu, which focuses on mastering Python by building 100 projects in 100 days.

 - [Second Year Programs](https://github.com/MarkApitan/Second-Year-Programs)